-4) The monitor had multiple communications with Deputy Commissioner Wendy Williams during this reporting period to request investigative summaries and to address questions about either inmate correspondence received or inmate grievances reviewed by the monitor.
-The ADOC and Tutwiler staff have provided timely and thorough responses for each information request made by the monitor.
+4) The monitor had multiple communications with Deputy Commissioner Wendy Williams during this reporting period to request investigative summaries and to address questions about either inmate correspondence or grievances reviewed by the monitor.
+The ADOC and Tutwiler staff have consistently provided timely and thorough responses for each information request made by the monitor.